apache/cordova-docs/docs/de/edge/guide/platforms/wp8/upgrade.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Aktualisieren von Windows Phone 8

 Diese Anleitung zeigt, wie Windows Phone 8 Projekte, um ein upgrade von älteren Versionen von Cordova zu ändern.
 Einige dieser Anweisungen beziehen sich auf Projekte, die mit einer älteren Befehlszeilentools, die vorangehen erstellt die `cordova` CLI-Hilfsprogramm.
 Informationen finden Sie unter The Command-Line Interface die CLI-Version zu aktualisieren.
 Der folgende Abschnitt zeigt wie von nicht-CLI Projekte aktualisiert.

+## Upgrade 3.6.0 Projekte 4.0.0

+Für nicht-CLI Projekte führen:

+        bin/update path/to/project

+CLI-Projekte:

+1. Update der `cordova` CLI-Version.
+Finden Sie die Befehlszeilenschnittstelle.

+2. Führen Sie `cordova platform update wp8` in Ihre bestehenden Projekte.

 ## Ein Upgrade auf 3.2.0 von 3.1.0